-In Australia, as in just about every other corner of the world, women are underrepresented in the IT industry.
-The Council of Australian Governments reports that Australian women regularly outperform their male peers at school and are more likely than men their age to hold a bachelor’s degree, yet women are still outnumbered by men in the engineering and IT sectors.
+In Australia, as in just about every other corner of the world, women are scarce in the IT industry.
+The Council of Australian Governments reports that Australian women regularly outperform their male peers at school and are more likely than men their age to hold a bachelor’s degree, yet women make up just 20% of all employees in the IT industry.

-As a seasoned IT professional, Shae has seen how women can benefit from support and guidance when developing professional skills and planning career paths.
-“It is critical for young women’s career advancement to have access to female role models and mentors in the industry,” she says.
+As a seasoned IT professional, Shae has seen how women like Lisa can benefit from support and guidance when developing professional skills and planning career paths.
+“It is critical for young women’s career advancement to have access to female role models and mentors in the industry,” she said.

 Lucy mentors are generally mid-level and senior professionals.
-Kathryn Porter, technical support manager at Cisco, was quick to sign up.
-“I work in technical services, and I lead a group of amazing engineers, but they’re mostly men,” she says.
-Porter became a mentor because she wanted to dispel the myth that men are hard to work with, and she wanted to show young women that Cisco is a great place to work.
+Shae recruited 6 of them from Cisco the first year.
+Kathryn Porter, a technical support manager, was quick to sign up.
+“I work in technical services, and I lead a group of amazing engineers, but they’re mostly men,” she said.
+Kathryn became a mentor because she wanted to dispel the myth that men are hard to work with, and she wanted to show young women that Cisco is a great place to work.
 “This isn’t about being a volunteer, this is about attracting the best young talent.”

 When Lisa joined the Lucy program in its first year, she received about 35 hours of one-on-one mentoring from a senior professional.
 A group mentoring component gave the students an extra 20 to 30 hours of time with IT professionals and more opportunities to explore different roles at different levels of the organization.

 “I wanted the girls to know that there are women out there who have successful careers in IT,” Shae said.
 “There’s a wide variety of careers available at Cisco, but the students typically have a narrow view and don’t see all of the jobs they may be passionate about.”